alevinval/sse/README.md

 # Considerations

-- Not used in production tested, that I am aware.
+- Not used in production, that I am aware.

-- Decoder performance could drop due memory copy when the SSE stream to be consumed provides line feeds using CRLF (`\r\n`), if you can, rather use LF (`n`) to avoid the penalty.
+- Decoder performance could drop due memory copy when the SSE stream to be consumed provides line feeds using CRLF (`\r\n`), the library performs best when LF (`n`) is used.

-- This package intends to be fully spec compliant, however, it might not be there yet.
-If you find one, do not hesitate to file a bug.
+- This package intends to be spec compliant, however: it might not be there yet.
+If you find a bug, do not hesitate to report it.